 "Yes, this is made by Katsys, known to be quite the inventor of magic tools.
 She never really shows her face much in public though.
 Just long enough to drop off some wares that she's made in exchange for some coins.
 Apparently, quite a few of the magic tools she's made has been copied by other people and spread amongst the general public.
 But there are just as many weird inventions that end up being just a source of amusement without any real value.
 Occasionally though, she comes up with something great that makes us merchants drool with excitement.
 After all, you never know when the next big hit may come!"

-That's interesting.
+That was interesting.
 Maybe I should look more into this when I have the time.
-Though who am I kidding?
-I doubt this world has something like video games for people to waste their time on.
+Though who was I kidding?
+I doubted this world has something like video games for people to waste their time on.
 Having finished shopping, we headed to the location of our client, an apothecary.

 Eryn approached the shopkeeper, who was a middle-aged woman.
 "Hello, we are here for the request."